sjbylo/lab-ocp4/workshop/content/exercises/60-add-test-database.md

 The above command sets the environment variables `as stated in the arguments`.
 The deployment configuration restarts the pod automatically because of the configuration change.

-Check thsat the application is running properly and had connected to the database:
+Check that the application is running properly and was able to connect to the database:

 ```execute
 oc logs dc/vote-app
 ```

-You should see this output, showing the database credentials used.
+You should see the following in the output, showing the database credentials used.
 If not, wait and try the ``oc logs`` command again.

 ```
 ---> Running application from Python script (app.py) ...